lzap/walkalike/README.md

 Indices for OS images are kept in cache (`$HOME/.cache/walkalike`) so further processing will be fast.
 Directories are never kept in cache however.

 Index size is relatively small, for an OS image of about 35k files about 500kB index is created.
-The rough estimation is 16 bytes per file entry (35000*16), files are compressed with gzip which brings the size down by about 20%.
+The rough estimation is 16 bytes per file entry, files are compressed with gzip which brings the size down by about 20%.

 ### Implementation